algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ### Website Architecture

 The website follows a modular architecture, with each page (in Bubble) representing a page in the website.
-All pages in the website are interconnected, ensuring seamless navigation.
+All pages on the website are interconnected, ensuring seamless navigation.

 #### Flow